pratimugale/minima/_posts/2019-07-30-KernelOOPS.md

 ### dmesg logs:

-When PRU firmware is used for the first time after rebooting (or after rpmsg_pru module is removed from the kernel).
+When PRU firmware is used for the first time after rebooting (or after rpmsg_pru module is removed from the kernel).<br>
+i.e. undesired:
 ```

 $ dmesg